Looking to go greener? Here are some eco-friendly steps to take whether you’re a beginning, experienced, or advanced environmentalist.

 Let your elected officials know the environment matters to you.
 Find out who your reps are at Vote Smart.

 Yoga Inspiration: Think about satya, or truthfulness.
-Are you honestly doing all that you can do, or are you doing only what’s convenient for you?
+Are you honestly doing all that you can do for Mother Earth, or are you doing only what’s convenient for you?
 Can you make a deeper commitment?

 1. Use elbow grease, not appliances.